Just because you are an adult now doesn’t mean that you can never enjoy a Popsicle. This bloody Mary Popsicle is perfect for any adult to enjoy.

 If you are a regular reader to my blog, you know how much I LOVE Campari tomatoes.
 I use them in everything I can think of.
 This Bloody Mary Ice Pops recipe was a perfect for Campari tomato.

-So, what is your favorite summer memory?
+So, what is your favorite summer time treat?

 - 5 Campari Tomatoes